1945 in British television

-This is a list of British television related events from 1945.
+This is a list of British television-related events from 1945.

 Events

-There are no events for 1945 in British television, as broadcasting had been suspended for the duration of the Second World War.
-This was done amid fears that the signals would help German bombers.
-Television broadcasting resumed in 1946.
+British television did not broadcast in 1945.
+Television had been suspended since 1939 for the duration of the Second World War, due to fears that the signals would help German bombers.
+Although the war ended in 1945, television did not restart during the year.
+Television broadcasting resumed in June 1946.